ginalolli/ginalolli.github.io/_posts/2024-05-23-docker:-a-guide-to-setup-your-local-environment.md

 ### Mac Terminal (mac-shell):
 1. Go to your project directory using:

    ```
    cd ~/Development/www/your_project_directory
    ```

-   - If navigating here for the first time, run `composer install` or `composer update` to set up dependencies.
+   If navigating here for the first time, run `composer install` or `composer update` to set up dependencies.

 ### Devilbox Shell (devilbox-shell):
-1. Navigate to the Devilbox directory:
+1. Navigate to the Devilbox directory by running:

    ```
    cd ~/Development/devilbox
    ```

 2. Run Devilbox shell script:

    ```
    ./shell81.sh
    ```

 3. Enter your project directory:

    ```
    cd your_project_directory
    ```

-   - Run `composer install` or `composer update` if needed.
+   Run `composer install` or `composer update` if needed.

 4. Start watching for changes:

    ```
    npm run watch
    ```